-Senators Tom Carper (D-DE) and John Barrasso (R-WY), Ranking Member and Chairman of the Senate Environment and Public Works Committee, respectively, along with Reps.
-Hakeem Jeffries (NY-08), Rob Wittman (VA-01), Frank LoBiondo (NJ-2), Sam Graves (MO-6), Raul Grijalva (AZ-3), Gregorio Kilili Camacho Sablan (I-NMI), and Mike Thompson (CA-05) have introduced a bipartisan bill to support the National Wildlife Refuge System.
+Chairman John Barrasso (R-Wyo.) and Ranking Member Tom Carper (D-Del.) of the Senate Environment and Public Works Committee along with Reps.
+Hakeem Jeffries (D-N.Y.), Rob Wittman (R-Va.), Frank LoBiondo (R-N.J.), Garret Graves (R-La.), Raul Grijalva (D-Ariz), Gregorio Kilili Camacho Sablan (D-NMI), and Mike Thompson (D-Calif.) have introduced a bipartisan bill to support the National Wildlife Refuge System.
 The Keep America’s Refuges Operational Act will reauthorize the National Wildlife Refuge System volunteer, community partnership, and education program.
 This program helps ensure public access to our refuges for exploring, hunting, fishing, and studying wildlife.

 America’s 561 National Wildlife Refuges are located in all 50 states and the 5 territories.
 They make up 850 million acres of pristine public lands and waters dedicated to the conservation of fish and wildlife.
 Wildlife refuge volunteers are individuals who want to give back to their communities, parents who want to be good stewards of the land and set examples for their children, retired people willing to share their wealth of knowledge, concerned citizens of all ages who want to learn more about conservation, and passionate people who enjoy the outdoors and want to spread the word about America’s greatest natural treasures.
 Their contribution is significant: in Fiscal Year 2016, 40,000 volunteers donated 1.4 million hours.
 The value of their time contribution is equal to $30.6 million.
 The loss of their service would also be significant: volunteers and groups make up 20% of the total service work product, or the equivalent of 649 full-time employees.